Lucasbc187/Discord-Selfbot-Webhook-Tools/README.md

 Delete webhook,spam and send messages.
 So I'm beginning in programming and I decided to make a selfbot to mess with webhooks.
 I might add more commands and make a better code, for now thats it!
-Make sure open and read main.py i added explanation for each thing

 # PS.
 Selfbots are against ToS, if someone see you are using it, you might get reported and